 A right not guaranteed by law

-In Spain, when abuses or wrongdoing are committed, there is virtually no legal certainty for recording or publishing recordings of the actions of public officials or other systemic actors operating in front of the public while performing their duties.
+In Spain, when abuses or malpractices are committed, there is virtually no legal certainty for recording or publishing recordings of the actions of public officials or other systemic actors operating in front of the public while performing their duties.